 “And the things you have heard me say in the presence of many witnesses, entrust to reliable people who will also be qualified to teach others.” – 2 Timothy 2:2

-On the one hand, it was extremely sad to think about the prospect of that day coming.
-But as we were walking around and looking at different photographs and pieces of art, we soon realized that everything had a story.
+On the one hand, it is sad to think about the prospect of that day coming.
+But as we walked around and looked at different photographs and art pieces, we soon realized that everything has a story.
 This photograph was from three or four generations ago.
-That piece of art was painted 150 years ago and still in its original frame … so on and so forth.
+That piece of art was painted 150 years ago and still in its original frame so on and so forth.

 My wife’s grandmother knows that her days are winding down, and she’s entrusting us with these valuable family keepsakes and all the stories that come with them.
-One day, as our days draw to a close, we will entrust our keepsakes and stories to the next generation, in hopes that they will do the same.
+One day, as our days draw to a close, we will leave our remembrances to the next generation in hopes that they will do the same.

-So, what does this have to do with our faith?
 Paul is writing to Timothy because he understands that he has received something infinitely more valuable than any family keepsake.
-In realizing that his days are numbered, Paul is entrusting the saving message of the gospel – the good news of Jesus Christ – to Timothy, telling him to go and do likewise.
+In realizing that his days are numbered, Paul entrusts the saving message of the gospel – the good news of Jesus Christ – to Timothy, telling him to go and do likewise.
 What is this good news?
-That in spite of our rebellion against God, we can be made right with Him and experience a new life.
-The news of Jesus is worth preserving and passing down.
+That despite our rebellion against God, we can be made right with Him and experience a new life.
+The good news of Jesus is worth preserving and passing down.

 Parents, dads, and moms – are you making disciples of your children?
 For the Christ-follower, are other men and women pouring into your life by teaching you the Word and demonstrating what it looks like to live a godly life in Christ Jesus?
 And for the older, more mature believers, are you taking younger believers under your wing to teach them Scriptures that better ensure a Christ-centered life?

-Unsure where to begin?
-Parents, why not start by setting regular times of family worship, read devotions with your kids, or start a nighttime prayer routine.
-Spouses, make sure you’re demonstrating your love for one another “as Christ loves His church.”
+Parents, why not start by setting regular times of family worship, reading devotions with your kids, or starting a nighttime prayer routine?
+Spouses, make sure you’re demonstrating your love for one another “as Christ loves His church” (Ephesians 5:25).
 In doing so, you show your kids what putting each other first looks like and choosing your family first, even over good things like work or entertainment.
-It also means husbands should be laying down their lives for their brides, as brides joyfully follow the lead of their husbands.
+It also means husbands should be laying down their lives for their brides as brides joyfully follow the lead of their husbands.

-Written by Austin Baker, Teaching Pastor at JFBC
+Written by Austin Baker, Lead Pastor, Immanuel Church